-We can also welcome students on placement from universities and collages.
+As an ever growing and dynamic organisation, the Secret Garden provides regular opportunities for interested parties, including volunteer and we can also welcome students on placement from universities and collages.
 So if you fancy spending your placement outside in the woods, working at a nursery that is a little different then please do get in touch – we’d love to hear from you.
-You can read Natasha’s and Antje’s stories below, they both volunteered with the nursery over the course of several months.
+You can read Nick, Catherine, Klara, Lucy, Natasha and Antje’s stories below, they all volunteered with the nursery over the course of several months.

 I am a Postgraduate student returning to university to study Outdoor Environmental and Sustainability Education at the University of Edinburgh.
 The natural world has always been a strong pull for me, mostly through the many hours I would spend watching birds in my garden as a child in St Andrews.
 Learning all their names, I became curious about all the other birds outside of my garden, and before long I had made pretty a good dent.
 Fast-forwarding a few years I finished university where I studied Conservation Biology and began work in a variety of conservation jobs, one monitoring beavers and ospreys at Loch of the Lowes and more recently, working as a Ranger at the enormous and beautiful Mar Lodge Estate.
 It was in this role that I was supposed to be working with children at the local forest school; however, due to Covid-19 the school was closed.
 As part of my university course I thought I would use this opportunity to get a taste of what I missed at Mar Lodge, as my course has really reinforced my beliefs in the importance of experiences in nature at a young age.
 I enjoy a good walk with my binoculars in the hope of spotting something exciting (ideally a white-tailed eagle!), but mostly I enjoy relaxing with a good book.